Blog-Reference and Blog-Reference

 NOTE on Brian Romanchuk's 'The Curious Notation Of DSGE Models' on Mar 29 and Blog-Reference MNE

 You announced a tripartite analysis of an elementary DSGE model and after part 2 you suddenly realize that the notation of DSGE models is “curious”.
 This tells everyone that you have not understood from the very beginning what you are talking about.

 At the end of your second post, I summed up: “Lars Ljungqvist’s and Thomas Sargent’s DSGE is proto-scientific garbage.
 Nobody with more than two brain cells needs three lengthy posts to arrive at this conclusion.”

 Your analysis and critique of DSGE is a pointless exercise.
 Everybody knows by now that the microfoundations approach is dead.
 Standard economics is dead.
 DSGE is dead.

-Economics needs a Paradigm Shift because the four main approaches ― Walrasianism, Keynesianism, Marxianism, Austrianism ― are axiomatically false and materially/ formally inconsistent.
+Economics needs a Paradigm Shift because the major approaches ― Walrasianism, Keynesianism, Marxianism, Austrianism ― are axiomatically false and materially/ formally inconsistent.